abhilash28abhi/spring-cloud/README.md

   2. Spring cloud eureka server and clients
   3. Spring cloud client load balancer using ribbon
   4. Spring cloud rest client using Feign
-  5. spring cloud circuit breaker using Hystrix and Turbine for the dashboard
+  5. Spring cloud circuit breaker using Hystrix and Turbine for the dashboard
+  6. Spring cloud bus using Rabbit Mq as a messaging service for dynamic configuration changes